CryptoGing/demo/backend/README.md

 **Options 2: directly install MongoDB on your machine:**

-Install MongoDB Community following the
+You will need to install MongoDB Community following the [official documentation](https://www.mongodb.com/docs/manual/administration/install-community/).
-[official documentation](https://www.mongodb.com/docs/manual/administration/install-community/).

 Run the server and create a database and a user: